Elyod3/Matt-s-Profile/README.md

 * [Learning style test](http://www.educationplanner.org/students/self-assessments/learning-styles-quiz.shtml?event=results&A=2&V=9&T=9-) - result; Auditory: 10% - Visual: 45% - Tactile: 45%

-This result tells me I remember more things by sight and picture what i'm learning in my head.
-As a tactile learner, I learn better by touching and doing.
-I remember by things I have done, but difficult remembering what I heard in the process.

 * Creativity test - result; 53 - Above average

 The results from the Myers-Briggs test tells me that I'm a ENFJ (as shown above) these types of people are warm, energetic, forward thinking, visionary, compassionate, ethical, organised and ambitious.
 The results from the learning Style test shows I remember more things by sight and picture and what i'm learning in my head.
 Further, as a tactile learner, I learn better by touching and doing.
 I remember by things I have done, but difficult remembering what I heard in the process.
+The creativity tests tells me I have an above average creativity score of 53.

+Looking at my results gives a fair idea how I will manage in many things.
+A big importance in IT is team related.
+The above results show I  will work well in part of a team as I am compassionate and warm but also great at forward thinking and ambitionous.
+Great qualities for any team related exercise.
+But further, my influance as part of a team I work well actually seeing the project and being hands on instead of only talking about it with no clear image what it will be.
+This also complements my creativity test above average, so should be able to think outside the box.